stomp-js/stomp-js.github.io/_posts/2022-03-02-rx-stomp-with-angular.md

 </div>
 ```

-Check your application in the browser now - try sending a few messages.
+Check your application in the browser now — try sending a few messages.
 Then open another browser window/tab and see that both receive messages.

 ### Stopping the watch

 We are almost done.
-We need to add stopping the watch when the component is destroyed.
+We need to stop the watch when the component is destroyed.
 For this, we need to call `unsubscribe` on the RxJS subscription.
 We will need to do the following:

-- Add `OnDestroy` to the implements list (by default, `OnInit` will be there).
+- Add `OnDestroy` to the `implements` list (by default, `OnInit` will be there).
 - Implement `ngOnDestroy` method.
 - Add `OnDestroy` to the imports.